Blond Angel case: Child protection and "moral panic"

-Indeed, according to Viviene Cree, there's no denying that concern for the child's welfare and protection was part of the police officers' motive.
-And yet, from the very first days after Maria's discovery, it was already clear that she was neither a stranger nor an unloved child in the Farsala camp.
-According to residents' testimonies, her situation was neither the result of kidnapping nor human trafficking, but rather of a form of informal adoption; moreover, her biological father continued to visit her, most recently five days before the investigators intervened, while her mother was in Sofádes, a village a few dozen kilometers away.
-Video footage of the little girl dancing, community testimonials and family photos show a happy and pampered child, not only by the Romani couple, but more broadly by the extended family in which she lived.
-Maria was then placed in a reception center and stayed there.
-While it would seem possible that she will one day be adopted outright, it is unlikely that it will be by the Romani family in which she spent the first five years of her life.
+According to Cree, there was no denying that concern for the child's welfare and protection was part of the police officers' motive.
+From the very first days after Maria's discovery, it was already clear that she was neither a stranger nor an unloved child in the Farsala camp.
+According to residents' testimonies, her situation was neither the result of kidnapping nor human trafficking, but rather of a form of informal adoption; moreover, her biological father continued to visit her, most recently, five days before the investigators intervened, while her mother was in Sofádes, a village a few dozen kilometres away.
+Video footage of the girl dancing, community testimonials and family photos show a happy and pampered child, not only by the Romani couple, but more broadly by the extended family in which she lived.
+Maria was then placed into the care of a children's charity and stayed there.
+While it would seem possible that she may be adopted outright in the future, it is unlikely that it will be by the Romani family in which she spent the first five years of her life.
 Such an outcome left the specialist sceptical as to its consistency with the initial good intentions.

-More generally, this case illustrated the risks of manipulating moral panics.
+More generally, the case illustrated the risks of manipulating moral panics.
 Associations and institutions were inclined to create or maintain these phenomena, to raise awareness and support their own understanding of social problems.
 However, their consequences were often negative, whether intentional or not, reinforcing stereotypes and attitudes of withdrawal rather than moving towards greater justice and equality.
 Social workers therefore needed to face up to the complexity of these situations, aware of the role they play in them by virtue of their profession.